 See-through installation during Dutch Design Week 2017

-Exhibition organized by Ulrike Jurklies
+Exhibition designed by Ulrike Jurklies

 “We find beauty not in the thing itself but in the patterns of shadows, the light and the darkness, that one thing against another creates.” – Jun’ichirō Tanizaki